GoogleCloudPlatform/community/tutorials/cloud-run-golang-gcs-proxy/index.md

 Besides the aforementioned glue code, there are two substantial pieces of code to look at, both of which are optional:

-### `config/config.go`
+-   `config/config.go`

     This file is where you configure the proxy.
 Yes, in this case, we recommend that you hard-code the configuration into the binary.
 When you write expressive Go code that compiles into a configured binary, you get compile-time analysis that catches a lot of mistakes.
-And with CI/CD, particularly in serverless systems, there's not a huge difference operationally between configuration in a statically linked binary and a more stable binary that reads a configuration file.
+And with CI/CD, particularly in serverless systems, there's not much difference operationally between configuration in a statically linked binary and a more stable binary that reads a configuration file.
 Either way, you deploy a new container image when things change.
 Plus, you don't need to invest in some mini-DSL of a configuration file; just write Go, and extend it however you need to.

-All of that said, *you don't need to change this configuration file* to use the proxy to just serve static content from Cloud Storage.
+    You don't need to change this configuration file to use the proxy to just serve static content from Cloud Storage.
 The bucket name is taken from an environment variable, and the rest of the configuration that you can do with Cloud Run is adequate for both public and private proxies.

-### `filter/*.go`
+-   `filter/*.go`

     This package contains example (and in some cases, rather workable) filters for responses.
 Wherever possible, these are written as streaming filters, so they add minimal latency and memory pressure to the proxy.
 These enable you to do such things as logging and filling caches, blocking regular expressions from being served, and translating languages.
 These filters are optional;
     the proxy is useful without them.
 These filters are discussed in more detail later in this document.

 If you choose to use filters, take a look at `config/pipelines.go` for examples of how to chain them together into useful combinations.
 Multiple filters combine together into a pipeline, in which the Cloud Storage object media stream is the input, and the client response stream is the output.

-## Demonstration 1: Just an HTTP proxy to GCS
+## Demonstration 1: Just an HTTP proxy to Cloud Storage

 This is the default configuration of `gcs-proxy-cloud-run`.
 It simply serves HTTP `GET` requests by mapping the `GET` URL to an object path in a bucket.
 The